- Video length: 3:44.

 Create a geodatabase in a new folder

-You'll set the new geodatabase and folder as the default locations for new data that you create.
-You'll also add the new folder to your list of favorites.
+Finally, you'll add the new folder to your list of favorites.
 Items that are favorites are readily available in any ArcGIS Pro project.

 - Make the catalog view active.